toeeeee/uci-webring/README.md

 ![image](https://github.com/user-attachments/assets/4f4b357a-e321-4647-a3ca-e6e4551fe53d)

 ### Joining the webring
-To join, make a pull request to webring.json and add an entry in the format of
+To join, fork and make a pull request for webring.json and add an entry in the format of
 ```json
 {
   "name": "John Doe",